squxq/How-to-Code-Complex-Data/README.md

-# How to Code: Complex Data - Code and Comprehensive Notes
+# How to Code: Complex Data - Code and Study Notes

 ## A code repository and study notes for the UBCx Software Development MicroMasters course: How to Code - Complex Data

-Welcome to this repository, a treasure trove featuring meticulously documented code files and in-depth study notes, handpicked to perfectly capture the content taught in How to Code: Complex Data.
+Welcome to this repository, a treasure trove featuring meticulously documented code files and in-depth study notes, handpicked to capture the content taught in How to Code: Complex Data.
 This collection stands as a testament to my successful completion of this course, showcasing the progression from fundamental techniques covered in How to Code: Simple Data to the sophisticated nuances of complex data and control structures.
 This repository is not just a compilation of knowledge but a living proof of dedication and accomplishment.

 ## Installation